How to Choose an Engine Rebuild Kit

 Out-of-Frame Kit Contents

-An out-of-frame rebuild kit has the most components of all the kit levels.
-It will have the same basic components that an inframe kit has (cylinder liners, liner seals, pistons, pins, ring sets, rod bearings, main bearings, thrust washers (if applicable), with some upgrades.
+It will have the same basic components that an inframe kit has (cylinder liners, liner seals, pistons, pins, ring sets, rod bearings, main bearings, thrust washers (if applicable)), with some upgrades.
 The head gasket set will be upgraded to an overhaul gasket set, or both an upper engine and a lower engine gasket set.
 The specifics of what is in an overhaul gasket set varies from engine to engine, but it will generally have all the gaskets and seals you’ll need when pulling the engine from the chassis.
 These will also include front and rear crankshaft seals in all out-of-frame kits, except for the kits that fit on Detroit Diesel engines.
-Wear sleeves will also be included in kits for applications where they are used.

 Choosing an Out-of-Frame Kit